MahasMakeover/MahasMakeover/DEPLOYMENT.md

 ### Emails Not Sending

-- Verify SendGrid API key is correct
+- Verify `GMAIL_USER` and `GMAIL_APP_PASSWORD` are correct
-- Check sender email is verified
+- Make sure 2-Step Verification is enabled on your Gmail account
+- App Password must be 16 characters (no spaces)
-- Check Vercel function logs
+- Check Vercel function logs for specific errors
-- Verify `ADMIN_EMAIL` and `FROM_EMAIL` are set
+- Verify `ADMIN_EMAIL` is set correctly
+- Test by sending a message from the contact form

 ### Images Not Loading